 This show provides examples of:

 Abusive Parents: Be thankful you weren't raised in this series.
-If your parents AREN'T abusive, they'll be dead in five minutes.
+If your parents aren't abusive, they'll be dead in five minutes.
 The only characters who don't have abusive parents grow up to hate themselves.
+In the case of the Sohma's, it's partially justified: being cursed and locked in abuse cycles for generations doesn't make them good parent material.

 If you want a full list, we've got: